NBKRedSpy/BtShowXp/README.md

 Optionally displays the Pilot's Total XP, XP Corruption, minimum mission difficulty to earn full XP with BEX CE's XP cap, and/or BEX's Level cap percentage of XP award.

-When configurating a lance for a contract, the Difficulty text will be Green if the pilot will get full XP from the current contract.
+When configuring a lance for a contract, the Difficulty text will be Green if the pilot will get full XP from the current contract.
 If the pilot is exactly at the XP cap level of the mission, the percentage of the max XP for the mission will be displayed.

 Other features:
 * Contains a temporary fix for BEX which restores the "percentage of XP awarded" logic.